gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 - close the door for participants

-### (Optional) stereo acuity and color vision tests
+### Stereo acuity and color vision tests

-If there is time left (5 min before the end of the 1 hr session),

 >"*Thank you so much.
-It looks like we have time for two more short vision tests.
+We are going to complete two more short vision tests.
 Please come sit over here at this table.*"

 Escort participant to table.